sourcegraph/handbook/content/departments/product-engineering/product/process/pricing.md

 ## Choosing the price for add-on features

 This section is to be determined; in the meantime please work with Product Marketing and Product Leadership to determine the price for new features that will be charged as add-ons.

+## How pricing and packaging decisions are made
+Pricing and packaging recommendations should be driven by those that are closest to the work.
+- For new products and features, this is typically Product Management and Product Marketing.
+- For changes to how we charge or how much we charge, this may be Sales, CE, Sales Ops, or BizOps.

+At times, it may make sense for a working group to spin up to address our pricing and packaging (example: Cloud for teams).

+Given the potential impact of pricing and packaging changes across all teams, it is important that a cross-functional group is able to review all proposed changes.
+While other people and teams should certainly be consulted for feedback/approval, be sure to include the following people:
+- Marketing: Kacie, Andy
+- Sales: Gregg
+- Product: Christina
+- Ops: Dan, Steph

+While the entire council should be consulted, there will typically be only one or two final approvers.
+The pricing council can help determine who the approver should be (and that person may not be part of the pricing council).

+## Working with the pricing council
+The PM/PMM/EM working on a new feature or product is responsible for making a recommendation on:
+- Who gets access to this product or feature?
+How do customers get access to this product or feature?
+- How much do customers have to pay to access this product or feature?

+The pricing council is responsible for:
+- Providing feedback/guidance on pricing/packaging efforts
+- Reviewing and approving recommendations (or identifying a single approver for the recommendation)

+If you’re working on pricing/packaging for a new product or feature, please create an RFC and share it in #pricing.